Oleh325/solidity-course/README.md

 ## About The Project

-This is a sample "Simple Storage" project on Solidity, that was created by following the course "Learn Blockchain, Solidity, and Full Stack Web3 Development with JavaScript – 32-Hour Course" from freeCodeCamp at YouTube.
-The project is written using HardHat Ethereum development environment, and has a sample task that returns a current block number, and also has tests that cover the smart contract.
+This is a sample "FundMe" crowdfunding project on Solidity, that was created by following the course "Learn Blockchain, Solidity, and Full Stack Web3 Development with JavaScript – 32-Hour Course" from freeCodeCamp at YouTube.
+The project is written using HardHat Ethereum development environment.
+The contract can be deployed to Sepolia Testnet or Localhost.
+The contract is being automatically verified on Sepolia Etherscan.
+Everything is covered with tests.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>